mgriebling/Lola/README.md

 A digital design compiler and simulator to produce and test designs based on a Lola circuit description.
-Invented by Niklaus Wirth, Lola is similar to other high-level circuit design languages like VHDL and Verilog except much simpler to learn and use.
+Invented by Niklaus Wirth (inventor of Pascal and many other languages) Lola is similar to other high-level circuit design languages like VHDL and Verilog except much simpler to learn and use.